Pirimid/financial-documents-ocr-deep-learning/README.md

 We have applied OCR techniques to many other financial use cases and documents and have achived state of the art results.

-## What we need to do after we get the data out from documents?
+## Best Practices around - Name/address matching, quality of documents, Deduplication of photos

 There are many things we need to do after we get the data out of the documents.
-Some of the challanges for the same are listed below
+Some of the challanges for the same are listed below and we will show some best practices for the same.

     1) Name matching - I.e. a)  Urvish Patel vs Urvish P.  b) Urvishkumar Patel vs Urvish Patel
     2) Address matching across documents where address entered might be slightly different